 Should you buy or lease a copier?

-If you’ve ever been in the position of having to replace your office copier, you can relate with the agony of the decision: “Should I buy or lease my copier?”
+If you’ve ever been in the position of having to replace your office copy machine, you can relate with the agony of the decision: “Should I buy or lease my copier?”

 Spoiler alert: the answer is yes.